Irish Soda Bread

 - My Italian friend, Ann, recommends mixing the dough with your hands to give the bread a light and airy consistency.
 Her version also has a stick of butter and is quite tasty!
 Using a whisk is perfectly acceptable, too.

-- The dough should be well blended, but not overworked.
-As with all quick breads (those using baking powder and/or baking soda) will develop tunnels if over-mixed.
+- The dough should be well-blended, but not overworked.
+As with all quick bread (those using baking powder and/or baking soda), they will develop tunnels if over-mixed.

 - The dough should be heavy, but not too wet.
 If it seems too dry you can add a bit more buttermilk.

 - I like to dust my hands with flour to shape the bread into round loaves.

 - Ann uses the wrong end of a fork to cut a deep X into the loaf.
 I used a sharp knife instead.
-This provides the classic look of a homemade soda bread.
+This provides the classic look of homemade soda bread.
 It also helps the loaf to bake evenly.

 - Dusting the top with flour before making the cut will make the X stand out.